TravelModellingGroup/Documentation/tmg-documentation/1.6/xtmf/programming/modules.md

 1. .NET Desktop Development

+The second step is to set the output directory of the dynamically linked library to be inside of the XTMF’s Modules directory from the project’s properties page.
+To get ready for debugging, in the project’s property page go to the Debug tab and set the ‘Start Action’ to ‘Start external program’ and direct it to your ‘XTMF.GUI.exe’.

+### Learning to Program

+The first step for creating any module is to learn gain at least a basic understanding of a .Net compatible language.
+[MSDN](https://docs.microsoft.com/en-us/learn/modules/csharp-write-first/1-introduction) has a good interactive tutorial for learning C#, the language that TMG uses to develop XTMF.
+Alternatively, you can also use the C++/CLI, F#, or VB.Net languages if they are more comfortable for yourself.
+The following documentation is going to assume that you are working with C# however.

 ### Creating Your Module Project

-After everything is installed the next step is to create your new project.
+After installing your code editor and having a working knowledge of C#, the next step is to create your new project.
 You will need to make it from a “Class Library”.
 (File -> New Project ... -> Class Library).

 Once that is done you will need to add a reference to either the `XTMFInterfaces` project (if you are recompiling XTMF) or to the `XTMFInterfaces.dll` file.
 References can be added through the context menu on the `References` tree label located in the solution explorer.
 A list of your project's references will also be displayed here.

 > [!NOTE]
 > `XTMFInterfaces.dll` is included as part of the regular XTMF download package.

-The second step is to set the output directory of the dynamically linked library to be inside of the XTMF’s Modules directory from the project’s properties page.
-To get ready for debugging, in the project’s property page go to the Debug tab and set the ‘Start Action’ to ‘Start external program’ and direct it to your ‘XTMF.GUI.exe’.

-## Writing Your First Module
+### Writing Your First Module

 If you have access to the XTMF Software Development Kit, you should find some examples in C# for how to make a module as a supplement to this documentation.

-To begin, all XTMF modules need to be public classes, and need to implement ‘XTMF.IModule’ or a descendent of it.
+To begin, all XTMF modules need to be public classes, and need to implement ‘XTMF.IModule’ or a descendant of it.
 You will need the following:

 - A public property of type string called ‘Name’ with both a getter and setter
 - A public Boolean function called ‘RuntimeValidation’ with a reference to a string as a parameter